Hussein, An Entertainment

-Hussein, an Entertainment is an early work written by Patrick O'Brian, published in 1938 under his birth name, Patrick Russ.
-The story takes place in India of the British Raj period and concerns the adventures of a young man named Hussein.
-The novel, called an Entertainment by O'Brian, follows Hussein's life from birth to his late teens.
+Hussein, an Entertainment is an early novel by Patrick O'Brian, published in 1938 under his birth name, Patrick Russ.
+The story takes place in India during the British Raj period and concerns the adventures of a young man named Hussein.
+The novel, called "an Entertainment" by O'Brian, follows Hussein's life from birth to his late teens.
 Though out of print for many years, Hussein was reprinted in the late 1990s under Patrick O'Brian's name.
-Kirkus UK stated at that time, this is a book "to read for the fun of the 'entertainment' and the light that it throws on the development of one of the great writers of historical fiction."
+Kirkus UK described it as a book "to read for the fun of the 'entertainment' and the light that it throws on the development of one of the great writers of historical fiction."